Maya Angelou Legendary Poet and Woman Who Dared to Dream

 Joy over moaning"

-"Abundant Hope," was recited in its entirety in celebration of Dr. Martin Luther King, Jr. and the MLK, Jr. National Memorial.
+"Abundant Hope," was recited in its entirety in celebration of Dr. Martin Luther King, Jr. and the erection of the MLK, Jr. National Memorial.

 Maya Angelou: Literary Giant, Entertainer and Teacher